cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 kali-linux-2019.4-amd64                     | debian
 ubuntu-bionic-x86_64                        | ubuntu

-For routers it is strongly recommended to use `debian-9-x86_64` image.
+For routers, it is strongly recommended to use the `debian-9-x86_64` image.

 [How to list OpenStack images](../../../../installation-guide/base-infrastructure#configuration)